Moonisselfaware/curriculum-template/.github/chatmodes/author.chatmode.md

 - ✅ All required sections are present and complete
 - ✅ Headers have proper lead-in paragraphs (no direct jumps to sub-headers/lists/code)
 - ✅ Code blocks are properly broken down and explained
+- ✅ Solution code in chapter matches actual solution directory files EXACTLY
+- ✅ Quiz has 1-2 questions with clear correct answer marking
+- ✅ All code blocks >10 lines are broken into smaller segments with explanations
+- ✅ Every code block has bullet point explanations using varied verbs
-- ✅ Writing flows smoothly with good transitions
+- ✅ Writing flows smoothly with good transitions between sections
 - ✅ Content is engaging and accessible
 - ✅ Examples are practical and production-ready
 - ✅ Assignment is comprehensive and educational
+- ✅ File structure matches language requirements (no TypeScript files in Rust chapters)
+- ✅ All sections end with natural transitions to next sections

 ## TABLE OF CONTENTS CREATION GUIDELINES